 What can you do if you don’t like the Twiddling

 I can tell you sometimes the twiddling doesn’t bug me but other times I just can’t handle it!
-When I was pregnant and still nursing Adella I couldn’t handle nursing most the time let alone her trying to twiddle.
+When I was pregnant and still nursing I couldn’t handle nursing most the time let alone twiddling.

 The worst was at night and then when my supply tanked she was trying really hard to get things going and wanted to twiddle constantly.
 It was making me angry and antsy and I just couldn’t do it.